Howell Mars DIN 5-16

 5-16 DIN $800

-Deposits placed now receive a 30% discount off full price when net amount is due in Oct 2023: net invoiced balance = $480 in Oct 2023.
+Deposits placed now receive a 30% discount off full price when net amount is due Oct 2023: net invoiced balance = $480, Oct 2023.

 First shipments — October, 2023.

-Or, orders placed now at full-price, $800, receive personalized mounting, testing, fine-tuning and shipping both ways by Howell SkiBindings.
-This is a limited-time offer.
+( Full-price orders placed now receive free mounting, free testing and free shipping of your skis, boots & bindings — both ways.
+This is a limited-time offer. )

 Details: Super-tough engineering-grade-resins (non-hydroscopic Nylon-12 with 50% long glass fibers) & aluminum housings.
-Pure Teflon boot contact points.
-Pincer-toes provide solid control even on choppy ice.
-Stainless steel inner workings enhance durable, reliable function.
+Pure, thick, Teflon boot contact points.
+Pincer-toes provide solid lateral-control even on choppy ice and during minor technique-mistakes.
+Stainless steel inner workings enhance durable, reliable, long-term function.
 Unique, Functional Decoupling (sm) blocks pre-release in each mode of release, even at chart settings.
-Utility patented, low 17mm stand-height reduces cumulative stress on the MCL, ACL and meniscus, and allows the addition of just about any under-binding plate while still being FIS-legal.
+Utility patented, low 17mm stand-height reduces cumulative stress on the MCL, ACL and meniscus — providing the efficient use of an AT-frame — or the addition of just about any under-binding racing plate while still being FIS-legal.
 0°-ramp angle provides natural athletic stance.
-Adjustable toe height.
-Floating Mounting System minimizes the possibility of the binding pulling-out of the ski.
+Adjustable toe height with integral covering cap.
+Floating Mounting System minimizes ski pull-outs.

-Extra-pair of insert-molded pure Teflon AFD’s attachable with simple re-mounting of toe;
+Extra-pair of insert-molded pure, thick, Teflon AFD’s attachable with simple re-mounting of toe (to replace worn AFD’s);

 Anticipated DIN Certification in Germany;